CPK Insurance

 • Workers' compensation is required in North Carolina for businesses with 3 or more employees, with exemptions for sole proprietors, partners, LLC members, and farm laborers.

-• North Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect lease approval for a tire shop location.
+• Most commercial leases in North Carolina require proof of general liability coverage, which can affect lease approval for a tire shop location.

 • Coverage choices often need to account for garagekeepers liability insurance for tire shops in North Carolina when customer vehicles are left in the shop’s care.